RimoAccelerator/KST48/paper/paper.md

 2.5.
 Noread: No wavefunction is read, even during the iterative geometry optimization.
 3. Constrained optimization and potential energy scan KST48 allows the user to apply geometry constraints to the molecule, in order to freeze one bond or angle.
 The constraints are achieved by a Lagrangian method.
 The potential energy surface scanning (1-D or 2-D) is also supported.

 # Examples

+Figure 1.
+The located MECP under the normal and stable mode
-![The located MECP under the normal and stable mode](Figure1.png)
+![The located MECP under the normal and stable mode](Figure1.png) Figure 2.
+The convergence of KST48 and Harvey’s program for example molecules
-![The convergence of KST48 and Harvey’s program for example molecules](Figure2.png)
+![The convergence of KST48 and Harvey’s program for example molecules](Figure2.png) Figure 3.
+The 1-D scanning energy curve for the MECP of CH2
 ![The 1-D scanning energy curve for the MECP of CH2](Figure3.png)

 # Acknowledgements